node-red/node-red/README.md

 ### Creating new nodes

 The plugin nature of Node-RED means anyone can create a new node to extend its capabilities.

+We want to avoid duplication as that can lead to confusion.
+Many of our existing nodes offer a starting point of functionality.
+If they are missing features, we would rather extend them than add separate 'advanced' versions.
+But the key to that approach is getting the UX right to not lose the simplicity.

+We are also going to be quite selective over what nodes are included in the main repository - enough to be useful, but not so many that new user is overwhelmed.

+To contribute a new node, please raise a pull-request against the `node-red-nodes` repository.

 Eventually, the nodes will be npm-installable, but we're not there yet.
+We'll also have some sort of registry of nodes to help with discoverability.

 ### Pull-Requests